theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 Regardless, I felt it was absolutely plausible that someone who protested in favour of the hijab here was protesting against it in Iran, because even though both the protests may seem to be on the opposite poles, they are not, because the crux here is _State control_.

 Should everyone not have personal freedom of clothing?
-I do not mean that nobody should take issue with someone walking around a railway coach full of people, in his underwear.
+I do not mean that nobody should take issue with someone walking in his underwear in a railway coach full of people.
 Of course, there should be reasonable restrictions.
 But who can decide on behalf of someone on whether they should or should not wear a piece of clothing when wearing and not wearing it are both respectful of the reasonable restrictions?

-If the State banned shorts or wearing a black shirt, I would ask why.
+If the State banned shorts or black shirts, I would ask why.
 If the State asked me to wear a polo hat at all times, I would ask why.

 ## On uniform

 At the same time, I do not take issue with my workplace prohibiting frayed jeans.

 All this boils down to State control and reason (as in, what is reasonable).
 Prohibiting frayed jeans in the office is a reasonable ask.
 Prohibiting dhotis on a college campus is a reasonable ask.
 In my school (neither a religious institution, nor backed by any religious institution), our female schoolmates were not allowed to wear a _bindi_.
 Though the majority of the students were Hindu, everybody found it reasonable.
-The girls who wanted to wear a bindi would wear one in the after-hour classes, because we could go for them in civil clothes.
-In the same way, prohibiting hijab on campus to comply with dress code, according to me (you may disagree), is a reasonable ask.
+The girls who wanted to wear a bindi would wear one in the after-hour classes, because we could go for them in "civil" clothes.
+In the same way, prohibiting hijab on campus to comply with a dress code, according to me (you may disagree), is a reasonable ask.

 But not everybody sees it that way.
 Some see it as an attack on their faith.
 Justified or not, not my place to say, because everyone has their personal liberty of thought.